KenjiHarada/BSA/README.md

 ## History

+(April 21th 2015) Fixed a bug in the output of scaling functions.
+Added the option to control the x-range of outputted scaling functions.

 (November 9th 2014) Fixed a bug in the output of format 1.

 (November 6th 2014) Fixed a bug for the use of the option -t.